View update assessments in Update Management

 To view update assessment from an Azure VM, navigate to Virtual Machines and select your virtual machine from the list.
 From the left menu, select Guest + host updates, and then select Go to Update Management on the Guest + host updates page.

 In Update Management, you can view information about your machine, missing updates, update deployments, and scheduled update deployments.

-To view update assessment from an Arc enabled server, navigate to Servers - Azure Arc and select your server from the list.
+To view update assessment from an Azure Arc-enabled server, navigate to Servers - Azure Arc and select your server from the list.
 From the left menu, select Guest and host updates.
 On the Guest + host updates page, select Go to Update Management.

-In Update Management, you can view information about your Arc enabled machine, missing updates, update deployments, and scheduled update deployments.
+In Update Management, you can view information about your Azure Arc-enabled machine, missing updates, update deployments, and scheduled update deployments.

-To view update assessment across all machines, including Arc enabled servers from your Automation account, navigate to Automation accounts and select your Automation account with Update Management enabled from the list.
+To view update assessment across all machines, including Azure Arc-enabled servers from your Automation account, navigate to Automation accounts and select your Automation account with Update Management enabled from the list.
 In your Automation account, select Update management from the left menu.

 The updates for your environment are listed on the Update management page.
 If any updates are identified as missing, a list of them is shown on the Missing updates tab.